tarwn/lessthandot-hugo/blogs/content/posts/2017-05-31-software-development-survey-2017.md

 &nbsp;

 <p id="f163" class="graf graf--p graf-after--figure">
-  So, you’re a developer? or an architect? or maybe even a technical delivery manager?
+  So, you're a developer? or an architect? or maybe even a technical delivery manager?
 </p>

 <p id="654c" class="graf graf--p graf-after--p">